ghuguenot/sombra/README.md

 - ELK Configuration
   - Beats in Use
   - Machines Being Monitored
-- How to Use the Ansible Build
+- How to Use the Ansible Build to setup the Elk stack server

 ### Description of the Topology